leleliu008/xcpkg/README.md

 - Please do NOT run `xcpkg` command in parallell to avoid generating dirty data.

+## Manually build packages using this software via GitHub Actions

+In this way, you will be liberated from the rut of setting up the build environemt.

+In this way, all you need to do is just clicking the buttons and waiting for finishing.
+After finishing, a url refers to a zip archive will be provided to download.

+For more details please refer to <https://github.com/leleliu008/xcpkg-package-manually-build>

 ## Install xcpkg via cURL

 ```bash